1. Caveats for Relational Developer in Apache Cassandra

 Apache Cassandra supports all type of data: Structured data, Semi-Structured data and Unstructured data.
 Cassandra is not completely schema-less but due to its flexible nature of schema and supporting of complex data type , you can say its schema-less.

-In a nutshell, you can say, you have to think following things for your business Use-Case, which Apache Cassandra provides and well known for:
+In a nutshell, you can say, you have to think following things for your business Use-Case, which Apache Cassandra provides and well known for.
+In order to understands caveats for relational developer

 - scale-out (Horizontal Scaling)